Sasfi12/timeTrackingDashboard/README.md

-# Simple website that takes values from a json file to values.
+# Simple website that takes values from a json file.